paneda/beauty/README.md

 added order.
 If no middleware respond to the request, Beauty will call the file io handler (if defined).

-If the file io handler fails to open the requested file, Beauty will respond with 404.
-It is possible to "addFileNotFoundHandler" to provide custom 404 logic and response.
+The file io handler should typically return 404 if it fails to open the requested file, Beauty will respond with 501 not implemented if no FileIO handler is set.

 # Server
 The Server is what runs on top of the Asio::io_context.
 It has two constructors,